Ed Rendell: 2002 gubernatorial campaign

+Governor of Pennsylvania (2003–2011)

 First term

 The first piece of legislation Rendell initiated was The Plan for a New Pennsylvania.
-The Plan proposed using slot machine revenue to reduce taxes by $1 billion and included $687 million in increased education funding.
-The plan was to be paid for with a proposed income tax increase from 2.80% to 3.75% plus increased taxes on utilities and beer.
-The governor's plan passed but with a smaller tax increase to only 3.07% and increased education funding of $224 million.
+The plan proposed using slot machine revenue to reduce taxes by $1 billion and included $687 million in increased education funding.
+The plan was to be paid for with a proposed income tax increase from 2.80 percent to 3.75 percent plus increased taxes on utilities and beer.
+The governor's plan passed but with a smaller tax increase to only 3.07 percent and increased education funding of $224 million.
 The final budget deal included additional taxes on cigarettes and utilities.
 Later that year, the Rendell administration passed a prescription drug plan that covered older Pennsylvanians.
 In his first year, Rendell created the Office of Management and Productivity with the goal of cutting $1 billion in administrative expenses by the end of his first term.
 One of the most widely touted successes from Rendell's productivity initiative was strategic sourcing in which he overhauled the Commonwealth's antiquated procurement system, leading to $180 million in annual savings and a quadrupling of Pennsylvania's minority- and women- owned business participation rate.

 Rendell proposed that the 8 cents per gallon tax on beer be raised to 25 cents per gallon.
 Brewery D.G.
 Yuengling & Son spokesman, David Casinelli, was a critic of the tax.
 Casinelli expressed his view on the tax increase proposal by saying, "it seems like every time the state needs money, they come to alcohol or tobacco, and, frankly, it's not fair."

 In 2004, Rendell persuaded the Pennsylvania General Assembly to pass measures to legalize and tax slot machine parlors, with the revenues from these measures to be used to reduce property taxes.
 Prior to this legislation, the only legal forms of gambling in Pennsylvania were horse racing and the state-run lottery.
 Rendell has been criticized by many opponents of legalized gambling.

 In a compromise with the legislature, Rendell accepted a provision requiring that tax reductions only occur in areas where local school boards voted to accept the funding.
 Act 72 funding, as it came to be known, was accepted by only one fifth of Pennsylvania's school districts.